Games affected: all

 Clutch WashersThe leather clutch washers in the control unit, mixer unit, and some game feature units (magic square, magic screen, etc) can dry out.
 When this happens, the leather will start to shave off resulting in a buildup of particles around the edge of the clutch washers.

-Due to springs on the shafts, it is possible to slide the cam assemblies horizontally a little bit and squirt oil onto the face of the clutch.
-Most will get squeezed back out again, so be prepared to mop up.
+Due to springs on the shafts, it is possible to slide the cam assemblies horizontally a little bit and squirt oil between the leather and the metal next to it.
+Most will get squeezed back out again, but you may have too much and get slipping.
 If you can't move the cams horizontally, the shaft is probably too cruddy.
 Don't bust the cams by levering them a lot!

 Metal-on-metal Moving PartsI use (sparingly) some of the teflon-based spray lube on things like shafts, step-up mechanisms, and the ball lift assembly.
 Keep the lube out of the coils and electronics, and you should be ok.